In this article:

-However, by far the best way is to perform tonsil removal surgery, which leads to a permanent cure.
+However, by far the best way to treat a chronic tonsil infection is to perform tonsil removal surgery, which leads to a permanent cure.

 The most modern technique is a form of laser removal under a local anesthetic that uses a computerized pattern generator.
 This is a relatively painless way of achieving significant tonsil removal, sometimes over more than one treatment.

 Gastroesophageal reflux disease (GERD in the USA, GORD in the UK) is associated with bad breath if the disease is severe.

 Bad breath occurs when the stomach contents, which have a vomit-like consistency and smell, are refluxed all the way up from the stomach to the mouth.
 However, this type of bad breath is intermittent and rare.

 Effectiveness of Apple Cider Vinegar for Treating Bad Breath

 Apple cider vinegar will not make any real difference to those with bad breath, although its own slightly apple-like and vinegar smell may help to mask it.

 Is bad breath a hereditary condition?

 Bad breath is not known to be hereditary but because it is very multifactorial, there is a possibility that eventually, a link may be found.

 Depending on the cause, bad breath can often be treated quite easily and permanently.